kanehekili/VideoCut/README.md

 Opencv will not be displaying subtitles nor frametypes.

 ### Changes
+08.08.2026
+* Fixed the video frame staying blank until the first resize when GL widgets are active, removed the ffmpeg upper version limit (ffmpeg 9 and newer)

 13.07.2026
 * Fixed VC-1 keyframe detection in remux5 (vc1Check): keyframes prefixed with sequence/entry-point headers are now accepted as random access points.
 Cuts on VC-1 mkv sources (e.g. MakeMKV rips) no longer start seconds before the selected frame.
 * Cut marks are now stored in container time: if a file's first packet decodes to no frame, mpv's timeline runs one frame ahead of the container timestamps - the offset is measured at load and compensated when a mark is set.
 Removed the legacy restore path for ancient XML cut lists without thumbnails.